 There’s loads to do across Madeira as a whole.
 Walking/hiking on the ‘levadas’ is probably the most popular thing.
 These irrigation channels transport water throughout the island and snake throughout the mountains and canyons, making for some spectacular walking routes.
 There are also loads of ‘adventure’ activities, if you like that kind of thing.
 We definitely don’t.

 But if you want to just stay within the city of Funchal for a few days, you won’t run out of stuff to do either.
-We’ve listed a few things below that we enjoy but they won’t be for everyone, so you can find millions of others on the official tourism website, Visit Madeira.
+We’ve listed a few things below that we enjoy but they won’t be for everyone, so you have a read of my HUGE list of 40 things to do in Funchal if you’re after more!

 Blandy’s Wine Lodge tour